 - Prep the vegetables and roughly dice to (approx) 3cm.

-- Place all the vegetables except the tomatoes, in an oven proof dish.
+- Place the onion, garlic and aubergines in an oven proof dish.

-- Add the herbs, seasoning and plenty of olive oil and mix well then pop into the oven to slowly roast, stirring from time to time.
+- Add some salt and plenty of olive oil and mix well then pop into the oven to slowly roast for 20 minutes, stirring from time to time.
 You may need to add more oil.

 - After about 40 minutes when the vegetables are beginning to soften, add the tomatoes and return to the oven for a further 20 minutes.